jkirmayer30/YoRPG_JWJ/README.md

 - Golem: Monster with very tough defense.
 - GoblinKing: Monster with medium defense with high damage.

-Version-to Version Modifications
+Version-to Version Modifications:
-v0: Implementing classes Monster and Protagonist to allow YoRPG to run properly.
+- v0: Implementing classes Monster and Protagonist to allow YoRPG to run properly.
-v1: Extended classes Monster and Protagonist under class Character.
+- v1: Extended classes Monster and Protagonist under class Character.
-v2: Implemented additional Protagonist and Monster subclasses.
+- v2: Implemented additional Protagonist and Monster subclasses.
-v3: Modified driver file to allow player to select their Protagonist class.
+- v3: Modified driver file to allow player to select their Protagonist class.
 Added the use of super() in Protagonist and Monster subclasses.

 Ways to improve game in the future
 - Add more Protagonist and Monster classes.